scrawlon/noc-webmidi/README.md

 [1]: https://us.novationmusic.com/circuit/circuit/support-downloads

+## News
+This project is now called 'noc-webmidi' (**No**vation **C**ircuit&trade;
+**Web MIDI**.
+It's easier to remember, and it's more npm-friendly.
+Which leads to our next announcement -- noc-webmidi is now avialable on npm!

+We're looking into adding SysEx and NPRN support, depending on what the WebMIDI spec supports.

 ## Installation
+1. For standard use in web pages:
-1. Use the "Clone or Download" button from the Github repo to obtain a local copy of the library.
+  a.
+Use the "Clone or Download" button from the Github repo to obtain a local copy of the library.
-2. Add the '/dist/js/circuit-midi-cc-connector.min.js' script to your html page:
+  b.
+Add the '/dist/js/noc-webmidi.min.js' script to your html page:

-`<script src="/dist/js/novation-circuit-midi-cc-connector.min.js" type="text/javascript"></script>`
+  `<script src="/dist/js/noc-webmidi.min.js" type="text/javascript"></script>`

+2. For use with Node.js
+  a. `npm install --save noc-webmidi`
+  b. in your app add: `var circuitMidiApp = require('noc-webmidi');`

 ## What is it?
 The library contains a global JavaScript object named __circuitMidiApp__ that includes